Ferrari 412 T2: Season performance

+Acceleration data

+According to the June 1995 issue of Quattroruote, the Ferrari 412 T2, as tested against a Fiat Punto 75, Porsche 911 Turbo (993), Top fuel dragster, and a McDonnell Douglas F18C Hornet had the following acceleration data:

 Legacy

 The 412 T2 was the last Formula 1 car powered by a V12 engine (as well as the last F1 car to win a race using one), and the last Ferrari Formula One car to run on Agip fuel.

 Both Alesi and Berger moved to Benetton for the 1996 season, to be replaced by Michael Schumacher and Eddie Irvine.
 Schumacher tested with the 412 T2 and declared the car to be "good enough to win a world championship."